benmiller314/cdm2021spring/plans/lesson-01.md

 # Homework

-* **Before you leave**, or by next class if you're participating asynchronously, please:
- -  submit the survey and letter, if you haven't yet
+**Before you leave**, or by next class if you're participating asynchronously, please submit the survey and letter, if you haven't yet

-* **For next time**:
+**For next time**:
 1. Some introductory info-sharing:
   * **Log into Canvas and complete the [two short syllabus-related modules](https://canvas.pitt.edu/courses/78948/modules)**: one on [self- and community-care](https://canvas.pitt.edu/courses/78948/pages/accessing-resources?module_item_id=1869862), and one on the [grading contract](https://canvas.pitt.edu/courses/78948/pages/contract-what?module_item_id=1868973).
 There's a forum at the end where you can sign on to this grading format, ask questions about it, or even propose changes.
 (If we change it, though, it'll be by *collective* bargaining.)
   * Afterward, if you haven't yet, **read** the [full syllabus]({{site.github_url}}/uploads), which you should have received by email.
 (If you don't have it, you can download a copy on the Uploads page of this site.)
 It includes the info from Canvas, plus a statement on course outcomes and my commitments to you.
   * **Respond** to the [Tech Comfort Survey](http://bit.ly/cdm2021survey) if you haven't done so in class
 2. Some (somewhat) more extended writing
   * **Join** [GitHub](https://github.com/) if you haven't yet,
   * **and post** a brief introduction to yourself on the <a href="{{site.github.issues_url}}/1">issue queue</a>.
     - Feel free to excerpt from the letter you wrote me today, or to adapt it for the wider audience, if you want; you should have received a copy of your post at whichever email address you used on the form.
     -  If you'd like, feel free to include a link to that digital tool / app / website you wrote down at the start of class!
 3. Finally, some prep for next class:
   * Please **read / play** through Tyler Su's ["Playing Lev Manovich"](https://tylersu.github.io/o/), which defines and illustrates five principles of new media.
 Be ready to talk about what you noticed, and what you wondered.
   * If you don't already have one, **download / install** a plain text editor.
 I recommend [Atom](http://atom.io), which is free and cross-platform, but if you already use Notepad++ or SublimeText or something like that, you're fine.
     - NB: Microsoft Word is *not* good enough for this purpose.
 Word files are very much not plain text, as you'll see if you replace the .docx with .zip and expand the result.